EIT-Pathogena/client/README.md

-# GPAS CLI
+# GPAS client

-The command line and Python API client for the GPAS mycobacterial platform.
-Enables secure sample upload with client-side human read removal and retrieval of analytical outputs.
+The command line interface and Python API client for the GPAS mycobacterial platform.
+The client enables secure sample upload with client-side human read removal, and enables programmatic retrieval of analytical outputs.
+For the best experience, a Linux or MacOS machine with 16GB of RAM is recommended.